CameronBrooks11/OpenSCAD-Batch-Export/README.md

 # OpenSCAD-Batch-Exporter

-This repository provides a tool to automate the export of STL models from OpenSCAD using a CSV file of parameters.
+This repository provides a tool to automate the export of STL models from OpenSCAD using CSV or JSON files of parameters.
 It is a simple and user-friendly solution for batch exporting models with different parameter sets.
 Inspired by:

 [18107/OpenSCAD-batch-export-stl](https://github.com/18107/OpenSCAD-batch-export-stl)